realitymod/Manual/en/the_civilian.md

 * The civilian to have an additional 120 seconds in the respawn time
 * Your team gains 10 intelligence points

-Running over civilians in a vehicle or killing them while climbing ladders or ropes will also result in a penalty if done outside of the ROE.
+Running over civilians in a vehicle or climbing on ropes will also result in a penalty if done outside of the ROE.

 ## Rules Of Engagement \(ROE\)